socdyn/public-wiki/vesta/get_started_with_python.md

-###Getting started as a technical undergraduate research assistant in SDL
+### Getting started as a technical undergraduate research assistant in SDL

 Research at SDL relies on data that must be collected, transformed and analyzed.
 URAs with technical interests support these efforts.

 Members of the Social Dynamics Lab overwhelmingly embrace `Python` as the language of first choice.
 While we also use other tools like `R`, `Stata`, `C`, `Scala`, `Julia`, and `javascript` where appropriate, most projects are developed in Python.
-We maintain a python package ecosystem on our lab server, Vesta, for Python versions 2.7 and 3.5.
-Use Python 3.5 for new projects.
-For work on your own machine, we recommend that you use the Anaconda Python 3.5 distribution.
+We maintain a python package ecosystem on our lab server, Vesta, for Python versions 2.7 and 3.x.
+Use Python 3 for new projects.
+For work on your own machine, we recommend that you use the latest Anaconda Python 3.x distribution.

 Anaconda includes the Jupyter notebook server, which provides a cell-based interface to Python.
 If you don't already have a preferred development environment, Jupyter notebook (along with the `%qtconsole` command) is a good place to start.